Santiago-Labs/telophasecli/README.md

 View changes
 `telophasecli diff --cdk-path=$HOME/cdkapp --account-tag=dev`

+## Metrics Collection
+We are collecting metrics on commands run via PostHog.
+By default, we collect the commands run, but this can be turned off by setting `TELOPHASE_METRICS_DISABLED=true`

 # Requirements
 - Setup AWS Organizations.
     - Follow directions from [here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_tutorials_basic.html) for setting up your Organization.

 - Configure awscli credentials.
 You must have the following AWS managed policies from the management account for the role you will be using.
-    -  `AWSOrganizationsFullAccess` - Allows organizatoin creation and linked role creation
+    -  `AWSOrganizationsFullAccess` - Allows organization creation and linked role creation
     - `sts:*` - Allows the CLI to assume a role in the sub-accounts to update infrastructure

 ## Authentication